 Day 10:

-Another early, predawn drive.
-Spending the morning around the open scrub and fields on the top of Mount Abu will hopefully bring us into contact with another rare Indian subcontinent endemic Ð Green Avadavat.
+After a pre-dawn drive, we spend the morning around the open scrub and fields on the top of Mount Abu will hopefully bring us into contact with another rare Indian subcontinent endemic – Green Avadavat.
 Mount Abu is one of the few known localities for the species and we have an excellent chance of finding a small flock feeding quietly at the base of nearby bushes.
-White-capped and Crested Buntings are also possible here and any time spent in the forest lower down could include Indian Scimitar Babbler.
-Following lunch we drive back down the mountain and across the plains to the Little Rann of Kutch in time for some late afternoon birding unless the roadside birding has caught up with us.
+Indian Yellow Tit, Sulphur-bellied Warbler, White-spotted Fantail, Plum-headed Parakeet, White-capped and Crested Buntings are all possible here.
+Following lunch, we drive back down the mountain and across the plains to the Little Rann of Kutch, possibly in time for some late afternoon birding.
 Night at Little Rann of Kutch.

 Day 11:

-We take a morning and afternoons jeep ride into the heart of the Little Rann of Kutch today, returning for lunch.
-The Little Rann is most famous for its still healthy population of Indian Wild Ass, and we should see several as we go in search of the areas avian specialities.
-Our main targets include wintering Macqueen's Bustard, Sykes's Nightjar, Greater Hoopoe Lark, Pallid Scops Owl, Lesser Flamingo, Indian Courser, White-tailed Lapwing, Great White and Dalmatian Pelicans, Montagu's and Pallid Harriers, Imperial, Tawny and Greater Spotted Eagles.
+We take morning and afternoon jeep rides into the heart of the Little Rann of Kutch today, returning for lunch.
+The Little Rann is most famous for its still healthy population of Indian Wild Ass, and we should see several as we go in search of the area’s avian specialities.
+Our main targets include roosting Sykes’s Nightjar at dusk, Greater Hoopoe Lark, Lesser Flamingo, Indian Courser, White-tailed Plover, Great White and Dalmatian Pelicans, Montagu’s and Pallid Harriers, Imperial, Tawny and Greater Spotted Eagles while Sociable Lapwings still hold on in ever-decreasing wintering numbers, Macqueen’s Bustard is a scarce migrant and getting difficult to rely on, though we will still spend a morning searching for this rare winter visitor.
+The camps fertile grounds have been a regular roosting spot for Pallid Scops Owl in recent years, and Sykes’s Warbler is often wintering here too.
 Night at Little Rann of Kutch.

 Day 12: